shishune/conference-program-csc207/phase2/README.md

 Option [6] allows the speaker to view the events they are scheduled to speak at.

-###### Note: The total number of speakers must be greater than or equal to the number of events as each event can only have one speaker.

 ### Attendee
 The attendee-specific menu is extended by the options below;